 Your partner may be unsure about the relationship, but what are you unsure about?
 What do you want?
 What are you unwilling to live with?
 What do you need to be different if the two of you were to stay together?

-This may mean reestablishing things you used to be passionate about and got away from.
+Pursuing joy might mean reestablishing activities you used to be passionate about and got away from.
 It may mean cultivating some new interests.
-What did you used to love that you gave up when you met your partner?
+Is there anything you used to love that you gave up when you met your partner?
 What have you always dreamed of doing but never had the time or courage to do?

-Whether it’s a meditation or yoga class, a book club, a hiking or biking group, a new sport you’ve never tried, a craft, music lessons, or reconnecting with an old friend, it is critical that you find, have and/or rekindle the things that bring you joy.
+Whether it’s a meditation or yoga class, a book club, a hiking or biking group, a new sport you’ve never tried, a craft, music lessons, reconnecting with an old friend, you name it.
+It’s critical that you find, have, or rekindle the things that bring you joy.
 When we give up important parts of ourselves for a relationship and the relationship is at risk, our stability is at risk as well.
 When we are filled up and living a full life that we love, we may still need to grieve and face the unknown, but we will not have forsaken ourselves in the process.
 You might be feeling abandoned by your partner right now but you do not have to abandon yourself.